eidens/git-svn-wrapper/README.md

 * updates feature/1 (see sing update)
 * merge feature/1 into master: guaranteed to be fast-forward, thereby preserving linear history
 * dcommit from master: with flag --interactive by default
-* if successful, archive feature/1 as the tag archive/feature/1, then delete it
+* if successful, archive feature/1 as the tag archive/feature/1, then delete feature/1